Nusantasty/machinelearning/README.md

-﻿# Nusantasty --> Machine Learning for Recipe Recommendations
+# Nusantasty: Machine Learning for Recipe Recommendations

-This repository contains the code and resources for a machine learning project focused on generating recipe recommendations based on user input ingredients.
+This repository hosts the code and resources for a machine learning project designed to recommend recipes based on ingredients provided by users.

 ## Project Structure

-- `data/`: Contains datasets used for training and evaluation.
+- `data/`: Includes datasets used for training and evaluation.
-- `notebooks/`: Jupyter notebooks with exploratory data analysis and model development.
+- `notebooks/`: Contains Jupyter notebooks for exploratory data analysis and model development.
-- `.gitignore`: Specifies files to be ignored by git.
+- `.gitignore`: Specifies files and directories to exclude from version control.

 ## Getting Started